 The lack of funds is quite objective, admits Vladimir Dubrovsky, “our enemy has such military expenses as the entire GDP of Ukraine.”
 And even before the war, Russian GDP was more than 10 times higher than Ukrainian.

-“That is, the scale of the economy is absolutely incomparable, but it is necessary to maintain an army that is comparable in size, and the military must receive comparable salaries, not the same as those of the enemy, but decent, and such that they can support their families,” explains the economist.
+“That is, the scale of the economy is absolutely incomparable, but it is necessary to maintain an army that is comparable in size, and the military must receive comparable salaries, not the same as those of the enemy, but decent, and such that they can support their families,” the economist explains.

 In addition to this gap in financial capacity that existed between Ukraine and Russia even before the war began, the situation has become more complicated in 2024 with the delay of aid from partners, especially the US aid package due to blockage in Congress.